Sola fide: Lutheran theology

 Traditionally, Lutherans have taught forensic (or legal) justification, a divine verdict of acquittal pronounced on the believing sinner.
 God declares the sinner to be "not guilty" because Christ has taken his place, living a perfect life according to God's law and suffering for his sins.
 For Lutherans, justification is in no way dependent upon the thoughts, words, and deeds of those justified through faith alone in Christ.
 The new obedience that the justified sinner renders to God through sanctification follows justification as a consequence, but is not part of justification.

 Lutherans believe that individuals receive this gift of salvation through faith alone.
 Saving faith is the knowledge of, acceptance of, and trust in the promise of the Gospel.
 Even faith itself is seen as a gift of God, created in the hearts of Christians by the work of the Holy Spirit through the Word and Baptism.
 Faith is seen as an instrument that receives the gift of salvation, not something that causes salvation.
-Thus, Lutherans reject the "decision theology" which is common among modern evangelicals.
+Thus, Lutherans reject the "decision theology" which is common among modern evangelicals, such as Baptists and Methodists.

-For Lutherans, justification provides the power by which Christians can grow in holiness.
+For Lutherans, justification provides the power by which Christians can grow in holiness and do good works (cf. Sanctification in Christianity#Lutheranism).
 Such improvement comes about in the believer only after he has become a new creation in Christ through Holy Baptism.
 This improvement is not completed in this life: Christians are always "saint and sinner at the same time" (simul iustus et peccator)—saints because they are holy in God's eyes, for Christ's sake, and do works that please him; sinners because they continue to sin until death.